pavel-demin/usb104-a7-notes/usb-interface.md

 The hub address is used to select one of the hub ports:

-port            | hub address
+hub port        | hub address
 --------------- | -----------
 config register | 0
 status register | 1
-port 0          | 2
+interface 0     | 2
-port 1          | 3
+interface 1     | 3
-port 2          | 4
+interface 2     | 4
-port 3          | 5
+interface 3     | 5
-port 4          | 6
+interface 4     | 6
-port 5          | 7
+interface 5     | 7

-The port address is used to communicate with the configuration registers, status registers and BRAM modules connected to the BRAM ports.
+The port address is used to communicate with the configuration registers, status registers and BRAM modules connected to the BRAM interfaces.

 The data sent from the USB interface to the computer consist of a number of 32-bit data words corresponding to the burst length in the commands with the write/read# bit set to 0.

 Software
 -----

-A Python library based on [python-libusb1](https://github.com/vpelletier/python-libusb1) is used to communicate with configuration registers, status registers, AXI4-Stream and BRAM ports.
+A Python library based on [python-libusb1](https://github.com/vpelletier/python-libusb1) is used to communicate with configuration registers, status registers, AXI4-Stream and BRAM interfaces.

 The Python code of this library can be found in [pyhubio](https://github.com/pavel-demin/pyhubio).